Pre-analytical factors affecting cytogenetic cell culture yield in haematological malignancies

 Abstract

-OBJECTIVES: To determine the association between different factors and the yield of cytogenetic culture in-terms of failure in samples drawn from patients suffering from haematological diseases.
+Objective: To determine the association between different factors and the yield of cytogenetic culture in-terms of failure in samples drawn from patients suffering from haematological diseases.

-RESULTS: The sample had a median age of 34.5 (7 - 64) years, of whom 123 (54.4%) were male.
+Results: The sample had a median age of 34.5 (7 - 64) years, of whom 123 (54.4%) were male.
 Samples with culture failure had significantly lower volumes of receipt with a mean value of 2.10 ± 0.98 mL versus 3.52 ± 0.99 mL in cultures that were successful, (p<0.001).
 Samples that were partially clotted also had a higher incidence of cell culture failure, (p<0.001), with only 8.8% of samples showing clotting in those that were successful versus 26.9% that had cell culture failure.
 Additionally, cell culture had a higher chance of yielding a successful result if it was received for processing within twenty-four hours of withdrawal, with the success rate decreasing with the passage of time especially past the seventy-two-hour window, (p<0.001).

-CONCLUSION: Delayed sample dispatch, clotted samples and inadequate volume are important factors associated with the failure of cell culture for cytogenetics.
+Conclusion: Delayed sample dispatch, clotted samples and inadequate volume are important factors associated with the failure of cell culture for cytogenetics

 Published